-The Chipolo CARD is the thinnest rechargeable wallet tracker on either Find My or Find Hub: 2.5mm, Qi charging, 110 dB ringer, IP67, ~1 year per charge.
+The Chipolo CARD is one of the thinnest rechargeable wallet trackers on either Find My or Find Hub: 2.5mm, Qi charging, 110 dB ringer, IP67, ~1 year per charge.

 The Chipolo CARD is the rechargeable replacement for the company’s discontinued CARD Spot and CARD Point.
 Apple’s AirTag product page confirms that the AirTag measures 11mm thick, which doesn’t fit in a slim wallet at all.
-After six months of carrying the Chipolo CARD in a Bellroy bifold, the rechargeable design solves the single biggest complaint that made earlier card trackers frustrating to own.
+The CARD’s rechargeable design solves the single biggest complaint that made earlier card trackers frustrating to own: a soldered-in cell that turned the whole tracker into e-waste once it died.

-• Thickness: 2.5mm, the thinnest tracker on either Apple Find My or Google Find Hub
+- Thickness: 2.5mm, among the thinnest trackers on either Apple Find My or Google Find Hub

 Why Rechargeable Matters for a Wallet Tracker

 Chipolo discontinued the CARD Spot (Find My) and CARD Point (Find Hub) in early 2025 specifically because the e-waste critique had grown loud enough to hurt sales.
-The 2026 CARD replaces both predecessors with a single rechargeable unit that uses Qi wireless charging.
-Pop it on a Qi pad for 2 hours roughly once a year and the tracker keeps working indefinitely.
+The 2026 CARD replaces both predecessors with a single rechargeable unit that uses Qi wireless charging, so a top-up replaces the old whole-card replacement cycle.

 Our Chipolo CARD Spot review covered the predecessor’s pros and cons in detail.
 The new CARD inherits the same form factor and most of the same specs, but the battery problem is finally fixed.